Deckboat Back Story

 The 280 Sundeck has a laundry list of options that allow consumers to direct the boat to any particularly watersport function or specialized use.
 Visit the builder's website for a complete list.

 The 280 Sundeck is remarkably well-equipped as standard and when comparing boats, consumers should take careful inventory of options and costs to get an idea of pricing on an apples-to-apples basis.
 When we looked down the options list, we found only two things that we consider a "must" on any boat of this type -- a battery switch with tray for a second battery, and a cockpit or mooring canvas cover.

-All in the Family.
 Finally, as we think everyone knows by this time, Sea Ray is owned by Brunswick Corp., which also makes Mercury sterndrive propulsion systems and related instruments and controls.
 For those who remember the days when Sea Ray, Mercury and dealers went around-and-around as to who would take responsibility when something went wrong with the propulsion system -- things have changed.
 There is new top management at both Mercury and Sea Ray and all are agreed that the consumer comes first.